 - The use of system thinking in the design and production of complex products, such as aeroplanes, ships or medical equipment

 - Sustainable product-service combinations

-- New the use of new techniques and materials, for example Additive Manufacturing (3D printing)
+- New the use of new techniques and materials, for example, Additive Manufacturing (3D printing)

 Demand for mechanical design engineers is huge

 On completing the Master’s programme Mechanical Engineering you will receive a Master of Science degree.
 Your specialization is not mentioned on your diploma.
-We’ve designed the programme in such way that you will meet all the requirements of a qualified Mechanical Engineer, regardless of the track you take.
-This means you will be equipped to enter any area of mechanical engineering – not just the area of your Master’s specialization.
+We’ve designed the programme in such a way that you will meet all the requirements of a qualified Mechanical Engineer, regardless of the track you take.
+This means you will be equipped to enter any area of mechanical engineering – not just the area of your Master’s specialisation.

 ME job examples

 Demand for mechanical engineers is huge.
-As a Master’s graduate from the UT you will be amply qualified to work in a wide range of companies in a variety of positions.
+As a Master’s graduate from the UT, you will be amply qualified to work in a wide range of companies in a variety of positions.
 Many graduates find jobs in research & development or design & construction.
 In design teams, they take on the role of engineering specialist, integrator and they often serve as team leaders.
 A relatively high number of them go on to manage other engineers in their first job.

 DP&M job examples

-Given the broad perspective you will develop in the Design Production & Management track, you will be able to get a job in which this breadth of vision really matters.
+Given the broad perspective, you will develop in the Design Production & Management track, you will be able to get a job in which this breadth of vision really matters.
 Whether you join an engineering firm, a consultancy or a manufacturing company, others will rely on you for your combination of in-depth engineering expertise, creativity and the ability to work with and lead cross-disciplinary teams.